RSKriegs/finnhub-streaming-data-pipeline/README.md

 The application is designed to be deployed on a local Minikube cluster.
 However, the deployment into EKS/GKE/AKS should be quite straight-forward, with tweaking deployment settings for providers, volumes etc.

 Running the application requires you to have a Finnhub API token.
 You can retrieve it once you have created a Finnhub account.
 To include it in final deployment, insert it into proper fields in terraform-k8s/config.tf, along with Cassandra database username & password of choice.
+While setting Cassandra credentials remember to verify them with Grafana dashboard settings (the issue is referenced in config.tf file).

 There is also an old setup that relies solely on docker-compose.
 To reach that, navigate to the docker-compose-old branch.